 3) Restaurant El Mirador Tunte

-On a day trip around the island we have reached a region called San Bartolomé de Tirajana.
+On a day trip around the island I have reached a region called San Bartolomé de Tirajana.
 A name so long that it was officially shortened to Tunte.
 Which is in my opinion a salutary initiative.
-But Lars is German.
-And in German Tunte basically means a Drag Queen.
+But in German Tunte basically means a Drag Queen.

-So this made me realize very quickly we were not at all appropriately dressed for this region.
+So this made me realize very quickly I was not at all appropriately dressed for this region.

-The restaurant has a spectacular view over Barranco de Tirajana which allowed us to eat chuletas de cordero (lamb ribs) while staring out of the window all the time.
+The restaurant has a spectacular view over Barranco de Tirajana which allowed me to eat chuletas de cordero (lamb ribs) while staring out of the window all the time.

 During a visit to the bathroom, I found a friendly message on the door that read like this: Please make sure you refrain from inappropriate behaviour like pissing or shitting.
 Abstinence would be much appreciated!
 Thank you!
 Signed: Tunte Team.

 So there was a whole team of Barbette, Hedda Lettuce, Glennda Orgasm, Pussy Tourette, Lilly Slaptsilli keeping things in order.
-It certainly gave us a feeling of reassurance.
-And we left leaving a tip.
+It certainly gave me a feeling of reassurance.
+And I left leaving a tip.

 Food porn: Romancing the Bone